RIDICS/Loading-Visualization/README.md

 ### Controlling the indeterminate bars and spinners

-There is no way to control or stop the animation of indeterminate spinners and bars, the only way to control them is to remove them from the page or hide them using the `hide` function.
+There is no simple way provided to control or stop the animation of indeterminate spinners and bars.
+They can be hidden using the 'hide()' function or made visible using the `show()` function.

 ### Controlling the determinate bars and spinners